mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/g_mic_settings.rst

 You set it up as following:

 #.
-Download the gmic-krita appimage
+Download the gmic-krita appimage.
 #.
-Make it executable
+Make it executable.
 #.
 Go to :menuselection:`Settings --> Configure Krita --> G'Mic plugin` and set G'MIC to the filepath there.
 #.
 Then restart Krita.